zatech/code-of-conduct/README.md

 Name calling, vulgar language, and insults are not welcome on our platform.
 This is equally true whether you're talking to other members (e.g. "You're an idiot") or other people (e.g. "John Smith is an idiot").
 You're welcome to express that you don't like something, but keep it professional and polite.

 We strongly encourage everyone to engage in a respectful, professional way.
 This means being respectful and professional to other members of the community, but also to non-community members.
-For us, respect and professionalism has two aspects
+For us, respect and professionalism has two aspects:

 - The content of the discussion (what you're saying)
 - The tone and style of the discussion (how you're saying it)